Accessible Menu

 Adjust the color transition

-So the color transition isn’t too jarring, add a slight transition to the <li>
+So the color transition isn’t too jarring, add a slight transition to the <li> element.

 li {